aDecoy/rust-workshop/docs/docs/module3/5_enums.md

 }
 ```

-You can also add functions to your enums:
+You can also add functions to your enums.
+Yep, you read that right....
+Enums can have logic attached to them:

 ```rust showLineNumbers
 enum User {